Military and debt don’t mix. Anyone who is serving in the military needs to be aware of how debt can negatively affect their military career.

 Years later, as a Sergeant, I had to write one of my soldiers up for being in debt that he couldn’t pay.
-I had to take him to budgeting class, since the bad debt was a repossessed car, and he ended up with extra duty and and a repayment plan drafted up by our Commander.
+I had to take him to a budgeting class since the bad debt was a repossessed car, and he ended up with extra duty and a repayment plan drafted up by our Commander.

 Military and Debt Regulation: Article 134 of the Uniform Code of Military Justice (UCMJ)

-Here is the excerpt of Article 134 that the specialist was discharged under, and that I wrote up my soldier for:
+Here is the excerpt of Article 134 of the Uniform Code of Military Justice (UCMJ).
+This is the same Article that the specialist was discharged under, and that I wrote up my soldier for:

 Article 134 – (Debt, dishonorably failing to pay)